Frequently asked questions about Summer Internship Funding.

 You will need to confirm your summer plans to access your award.
 Students pursuing training programs will have until May 1 to enroll in a program, course, or credential.
 Students who have applied for experiential learning support have until June 1 of the year they have been offered funding to confirm an internship, research position, or long term volunteer position.

 In order to be eligible, students must have their resume or CV certified by Career Services before the deadline and within the same academic year as your application.
-Students must also submit the online application form found on the аIJʿª½±½á¹û Summer Funding website.
+Students must also submit the online application form found on the аIJʿª½±½á¹û Summer Internship Funding web page.
 Late or incomplete applications will not be considered and students will not be granted extensions for resume certification.

 Students pursuing experiential learning opportunities including full-time internships, research, and long term volunteer experiences may be eligible for a maximum grant of up to $5,100 for domestic experiences or $6,100 for international experiences.